lizelina/firmament-project/README.md

 3. Access the application at http://localhost:3000

+### Option 2: Quick Launch (Windows)

+For Windows users, we provide batch files for quick startup and shutdown:

+1. **Starting all services**:
+   Simply double-click `run_app.bat` in the root directory, which will:
+   - Start the Flask backend server
+   - Start the Socket.IO server
+   - Launch the React frontend

+2. **Shutting down servers**:
+   When you're done, use `kill_socket_server.bat` to terminate:
+   - The Flask server running on port 8000
+   - The Socket.IO server running on port 5001

+These batch files streamline the development workflow and ensure all components are properly started and stopped.

 ## Usage

-1. Log in with the test credentials (welcome@firmament.com / 123456)
+1. Log in with the test credentials (a@firmament / 123456)
 2. Click the microphone button to start recording
 3. Speak into your microphone to see real-time transcription
 4. Click the microphone button again to stop recording